Villa of Domitian: The palace

-The lakeside terrace is accessed through a tunnel dug into the lava rock, cyclopean work whose only purpose was to allow the emperor to climb the gentle slope of the hill to see the lake below.
-In 1910 the tunnel was cleared from the earth that had filled over the centuries, but since it ended outside the papal property it was closed at the villa Barberini wall.

-The tunnel is 100 m long and has a single skylight, around the middle.
-The height of the entrance on the side of Villa Barberini is 2.40 m.
-The outlet on the side of the lake below was tracked down by Lugli in the wall of the terrace which includes a large brickwork arch 3.75 m wide.
+Close to the villa was a passage through the hill to a 2-story belvedere over the Alban Lake.

 The Avenue of the Nymphaea

-This construction is connected to the theatre by a long north-south avenue with four side niches identified by archaeologists as nymphaea.
+This 1 km-long avenue along the terrace extending northwest from the palace and leading to the theatre is one of the most characteristic features of the imperial villa.
+It is flanked on the northeast side by the great wall supporting the upper terrace into which are inserted four exedras, identified as nymphaea.
+Near the midpoint of this wall is a 100 m-long tunnel, dug through the peperino rock of the ridge of the crater in a gigantic task to allow the emperor to more easily reach the lake-side of the estate where there was another terrace.
+It has only one vertical shaft towards the middle.

-The first nymphaeum from the south is rectangular, 6.20 m deep and has thirteen niches in the walls; the second and the fourth, semicircular, are 2.60 m and 6.85 m wide and have seven niches; the third, rectangular, is 5.50 m with thirteen niches, like the first.
+The first nymphaeum from the south is rectangular, 6.2 m deep and has thirteen niches in the walls; the second and the fourth, semicircular, are 2.6 m and 6.85 m wide and have seven niches; the third, rectangular, is 5.5 m with thirteen niches, like the first.

 In some places wall plaster remains (often 3 cm thick) and even, at least at the time of Lugli, traces of colour.